tibs/markup-history/markup-history-extended-notes.rst

 represented to the reader - so, for instance, in creating man pages, articles like this, or books of mathematics.

-.. note:: Interestingly, almost all of the markup formats I'm going to discuss are still in use today.
+Interestingly, almost all of the markup formats I'm going to discuss are still in use today.

 Things I'm ignoring
 ===================

+I'm ignoring anything that isn't just text, so:

 * Music
 * Mathematics
 * Pictures/diagrams/graphs
 * Bibliographies and indices
 * All sorts of other things

-Basically anything that isn't just a text document.
+Basically, I'm ignoring anything that isn't just a text document.

+Further, there are many more markup formats than I discuss here (perhaps unsurprisingly, people have been inventing "easier" ways to write HTML documents since the early days of HTML).

 Links and timelines
 ===================

-*To be rationalised*

-`25 Years of |TeX| and METAFONT\: Looking Back and Looking Forward`_: has a very nice timeline.
-Items marked [T] are from it.

 * 1964 TYPSET and RUNOFF https://en.wikipedia.org/wiki/TYPSET_and_RUNOFF
 * 1967 William Tunincliffe: the separation of the information content of